DrylandEcology/rSOILWAT2/README.md

 If you want a binary version of the 'rSOILWAT2' package (e.g., to distribute to someone without development tools) for a platform to which you do not have access, then you may consider using one of the cloud services (no endorsements):
-- https://builder.r-hub.io offers different Linux, Windows, and macOSX flavors as targets
+- https://builder.r-hub.io offers different Linux, Windows, and `macOS` flavors as targets
 - http://win-builder.r-project.org/ offers Windows OS as target